 Rendezvous with cordon bleu chef Urbano De Rego

-Apart from Goa’s religious legacy Basilica of Bom Jesus church, Fort Aguada ,beaches, shacks and fenny there is another Goan treasure who has kept the food of Goan legacy alive.
+Apart from Goa’s religious legacy Basilica of Bom Jesus church, Fort Aguada, beaches, shacks and fenny there is another Goan treasure who has kept the food of Goan legacy alive.
 We are talking about celebrity Chef, URBANO DE REGO.
-Myriad of celebrities drooling over his scrumptious delicacies and legends like Mr Ratan Tata to big wigs like Dr Vijay Mallya, celeb columnist like Shobha and Dilip De, they all go bonkers over chef Rego’s culinary skills.
-Enormous list of India’s jet set corporate honchos and political leaders work their schedules around his availability at the resort VIVANTA BY TAJ, Goa.
-Chef has catered to royal families like Shah of Iran, king Hussein of Jordan, Henry Kissinger, George Bush Senior and list is endless.
+Myriad of celebrities drooling over his scrumptious delicacies and legends like Mr. Ratan Tata to bigwigs like Dr. Vijay Mallya, celeb columnists like Shobha and Dilip De, they all go bonkers over chef Rego’s culinary skills.
+The enormous list of India’s jet set corporate honchos and political leaders work their schedules around his availability at the resort VIVANTA BY TAJ, Goa.
+Chef has catered to royal families like Shah of Iran, King Hussein of Jordan, Henry Kissinger, George Bush Senior, and the list is endless.

 You used to be a footballer, how did you become a Chef?

 Cooking or passion for food was not my cup of tea in the early stages.
 I always had a fetish for soccer and was quite good at it.
 Tata Sports Club was always in my mind at that time.
 Unfortunately, I damaged an ear-drum while playing football.
 As a result, I had to undergo three surgeries for the ear but got in vain.
 Then, I was anxious about my future, I came across an ad about Taj Bombay looking for apprentices, I applied and got selected.
 Later, in 1970 at the age of 18, I joined the Taj group.
 Since then, I have been here.

 Yes, I meet my passion in a way of watching matches on TV.

 What is the motivating factor for you even at this point of time?